How Do You Size a Bet In Poker?

 Your bets post-flop must always use the size of the pot as a base.
 The best default rule is to bet approximately three-quarters of the pot.
 You must consider the situational factors prior to adjusting the size of your bet.
 No matter what cards you are holding, the size of your bets must always be consistent.
 You must always remember the importance of bet sizing in Texas Hold’em poker tournaments.
 Every game is different so you must be flexible and alert to achieve the greatest results.
 See you at the WSOP.

-Poker Bet Sizing – FAQs
+Poker Bet Sizing – FAQ

-A: How much you bet in relation to the pot.
+How much you bet in relation to the pot.
 The goal is to bet the right amount to get your opponent to call or fold.
 I would mix up your bet-sizing to remain unpredictable.

-A: When it’s you turn to bet, you take the amount of chips you want to bet from your stack and place them in front of you, toward the middle of the table.
+When it's you turn to bet, you take the amount of chips you want to bet from your stack and place them in front of you, toward the middle of the table.

-A: A 3-bet is the same as the second raise.
+A 3-bet is the same as the second raise.
 If there was a bet, raise, raise, then the second raise is the 3-bet.

-A: It depends on your opponent and the situation.
+It depends on your opponent and the situation.
 Do not fall into the habit of only betting the strength of you hand.